odabrab/snc/Readme.md

 ### DIRECTORY: .ignore/

 ### DIRECTORY: doc/
-Directory "doc/" shelters the project's documentation.
+Directory doc/ shelters the project's documentation.
+It even includes a file regarding its original submission, when Marcio was a computer science student.
+That is kept for historical reasons.

 ### DIRECTORY: lib/
 The lib/ directory shelters content being used somewhere in this directory, as long as the referred content do not belong to the src/ directory.
 Examples of content are software code (binaries, sources and/or scripts) and PNG files.